What is wet gangrene?

 Polymicrobial necrotising infections tend to affect the trunk and perineum.

-Patients with these infections usually have a history of other medical problems, especially diabetes, and are likely to be elderly.
+Patients with these infections usually have a history of other medical problems, especially diabetes, and are likely to be older adults.
 The initial injury to the skin may have been unnoticed.

 Gas gangrene is particularly severe and is most often due to Clostridium perfringens, which can rapidly proliferate in injured muscles.
 This organism is ubiquitous in soil and dust.
 Gas gangrene was very prevalent in World War 1, complicating 6% of open fractures and 1% of all open wounds.
 Clostridia release alpha, beta and other toxins, which induce blood clotting at the site of the infection and result in myonecrosis (death of muscle tissue).
 Reduced blood flow, localised ischaemia and lowered pH result in a favourable environment for other bacteria to grow.
 The gas is composed of nitrogen, oxygen, hydrogen, hydrogen sulfide and carbon dioxide.
 It spreads within the muscle fibres allowing rapid spread of infection.